nathanael-fijalkow/TheoretiCS_doc/editors.md

 ## Some terminology and basic actions

-A "rating" in Episciences jargon is a review
+The journal is hosted by the journal platform Episciences.
+Some of the terminology used by the platform is unusual.
+For instance, a "rating" on the platform is simply a review.

 ### Accessing papers